aymgal/COOLEST/README.md

 pip install [-e] .
 ```

 You can test the installation by running `python -c "import coolest"` in the terminal, or by running some of the example notebooks from the [documentation](docs/notebooks) directory.
+Moreover, you can run all unit tests (having `pytest` installed in your environment), with the command `pytest test`.

 _There will be soon the possibility to install_ `coolest` _directly from PyPi and Conda._